As a consequence of having been colonised by Britain, Kenya is a common law jurisdiction.

 Long-term leases conferring title can be terminated by the government if the lessee does not comply with the conditions contained therein.

-The government can also cause a lease to be terminated if the property on which the premises are leased is required for public purposes, as discussed in 2 Sale and Purchase.
+The government can also cause a lease to be terminated if the property is required for public purposes, as discussed in 2 Sale and Purchase.

 As discussed in 6.7 Payment of VAT, VAT is payable by the purchaser on the purchase price at a rate of 16%.